JorjaFox/website/_posts-old-blog/2011-04-18-csi-season-11-press-releases.md

     - tv
 ---

-Here are the press releases for the last two episodes of <em>CSI</em>!
+Here are the press releases for the last two episodes of _CSI_!

 <blockquote>THE SEARCH FOR THE NOTORIOUS NATE HASKELL CONTINUES AFTER HE KIDNAPS LANGSTON'S EX-WIFE AND LEAVES A MESSAGE WRITTEN IN BLOOD, ON THE 250TH EPISODE OF "CSI: CRIME SCENE INVESTIGATION," THURSDAY, MAY 5
 Bill Irwin ("Rachel Getting Married") Returns as Serial Killer Nate Haskell;